Antipsychotic Prescribing

 Dibenzoxazepines (Loxapine)

-The following are pharmacokinetics of dibenzoxazepines (10):
+The following are the pharmacokinetics of dibenzoxazepines (10):

 Uses: Schizophrenia, bipolar disorder, Unlabeled uses: Anxiety